West Coast Trail: Reservations

 - the access point you plan to start from - Pachena Bay, Gordon River or Nitinat; and

 - an email address to send confirmation and orientation information.

-- Hikers without reservations and wishing to start on either the Pachena Bay or Gordon River trailhead, can register on a standby list in person or by calling the trailheads directly.
+- Hikers without reservations and wishing to start on either the Pachena Bay or Gordon River trailhead, can register on a standby list in person.
 Registering on the standby list does not guarantee a same day or next day start.

 - As all spaces on the West Coast Trail are reservable, wait times for standby hikers can be considerable.